by Dr. Laura Paris and Dr. Anita Sadaty

 How to test

-- High sensitivity C-reactive protein – levels above 3 indicated high levels of inflammation, below 1 is ideal.
+- High sensitivity C-reactive protein – levels above 3 indicated high levels of inflammation, and below 1 is ideal.

 - ESR (erythrocyte sedimentation rate) – a non-specific but often useful measure of inflammation.
 Anything above the lab range is considered an indicator of inflammation.